Multilevel ensemble Kalman filtering for spatio-temporal processes: MLEnKF-adapted numerical methods for a class of stochastic partial differential equations

-where $C>0$ depends on $r$ and $p$, cf.~\cite{jentzenNotes2015}.
+where $C>0$ depends on $p$, $r$, and $T$, cf.~\cite{jentzenNotes2015}.

 \begin{remark} The Dirichlet zero-valued boundary conditions imposed in~\eqref{eq:she} only make pointwise sense provided $u(t,\cdot) \in \cK_{1/2+\delta}$ for some $\delta>0$ and all $t \in (0,T]$, $\bbP$-almost surely.
-In settings with lower regularity solutions the boundary condition should be interpreted in mild rather than pointwise form. \end{remark}
+In lower-reglarity settings, e.g., when $u(t,\cdot) \notin C(0,1)$, said boundary condition should be interpreted in mild rather than pointwise sense. \end{remark}